rockettheme/docs/Docs/joomla/basic/how_to_create_an_article.md

 :   1. **Article Permissions** [11%, 77%, se]

-This tab is where you set permission levels for other users.
+The **Article Permissions** tab (point 1) is where you set permission levels for other users.
 This is used to prevent unauthorized people from editing your article.
 Global permissions are on by default, though this can be configured independently.

 [article1]: assets/article_1.jpeg
 [article2]: assets/article_2.jpeg